The Marketer's Guide to Email List Segmentation

 • Bad-fit accounts: Too small, wrong industry, or outside your service area.

-When evaluating tools, look for these features:
+When evaluating tools for dynamic segmentation, look for these capabilities:

 Think of your different segments as email lists with acceptance criteria.
 Depending on how advanced your marketing automation is, it will likely handle your segmentation for you.

-Sync Segments to CRM and Downstream Systems
+Sync segments to CRM and downstream systems

 Segmentation becomes operational when you sync segments across your tech stack.
 Build segments in one place, then push them everywhere they're needed.